 Technically you can use any brush for acrylic painting.
 However, synthetic brushes are best and more durable for acrylic paints.
 Further, they can sit in water without damage, unlike their natural hair counterpart.

 For painting rocks?
 I recommend synthetic—they work just fine.
 (I would not use hog hair brushes for rock painting, though.
 They just don’t work very well on rocks.)

 You will certainly want a variety of sizes and shapes for your brushes.
 My personal favorite is the round brush—it is so versatile.
 I have them myself in a variety of sizes: 3-14 in the Grumbacher brand.
 And I love the beautiful results on rocks!

 If you enjoy and/or desire to have a mixture of brush types, e.g. roud, flat, filbert, fan, etc., I found this set to have just about every kind you’ll need: Benicci Paint Brush Set.

-This comes in a set of 12, works with different mediums (if you ever want to try oil or watercolor), is durable and won’t shed.
-Furthermore—you’re gonna love this—it and has a money-back guarantee at a super affordable price, too!
+This comes in a set of 12, works with different mediums (if you ever want to try oil or watercolor), is durable, and won’t shed.
+Furthermore—you’re going to love this—it and has a money-back guarantee at a super affordable price, too!
 Click here to check out the Benicci Brush Set.